Ovid/sub-override/README.md

     }

-In the above example, not only have we probably misspelled the subroutine name, but even if their had been a subroutine with that name, we haven't overridden it.
+In the above example, not only have we probably misspelled the subroutine name, but even if there had been a subroutine with that name, we haven't overridden it.
 These two bugs can be subtle to detect.

 Further, if we're attempting to localize the effect by placing this code in a